broadinstitute/warp/pipelines/broad/internal/rna_seq/BroadInternalRNAWithUMIs.changelog.md

 * Initial Release of BroadInternalRNAWithUMIs pipeline.
 * The BroadInternalRNAWithUMIs pipeline wraps the RNAWithUMIs pipeline and performs additional steps that rely on Broad specific infrastructure.
+* The RNA with UMIs pipeline is an open-source, cloud-optimized workflow created for processing total RNA isolated with the Transcriptome Capture (TCap) method, but can be used to process any bullk RNA-seq data.
+Overall, the workflow performs UMI correction, aligns reads to the genome, quantifies gene counts, and calculates quality metrics to produces genome- and transcriptome-aligned BAMs, BAIs, and a merged quality metrics file.